-Debbie Lamontagne graduated from the Dance Teachers Club of Boston Education Course in 1973 and is a 40 year member of that organization.
+Debbie Lamontagne graduated from the Dance Teachers Club of Boston Education Course in 1973, is now Co-Chair of the program and is a 45 year member of that organization.
 While attending Castle Junior College in Windham, New Hampshire, Debbie became the co-director of Marilyn’s School of Dance in 1973.
 She then became the director of North Andover School of Dance & Gymnastics in 1986.

-Debbie has taught all levels of dance, preschool through advanced, special needs children and adults, for 38 years.
-She has taught in many afterschool and child care programs, choreographed many school musicals, and brought her students to perform on a Royal Caribbean cruise ship and at Walt Disney World’s Magic Kingdom.
+Debbie has taught all levels of dance, preschool through advanced, special needs children and adults, for 43 years.
+She has taught in many after school and child care programs, choreographed many school musicals, and brought her students to perform on Royal Caribbean cruise ships and at Walt Disney World’s Magic Kingdom.
 She has won numerous awards and trophies and is most proud of the Village Hero Award from the Massachusetts Society for the Prevention of Cruelty to Children (MSPCC) for her contributions to children and their families of our community.

 For her generosity, Debbie was awarded the Project Motivation Award For Excellence.
 The plaque was presented to her on July 30, 2006 and read: